jodal/pyspotify/docs/installation.rst

 If you're on Mac OS X, you'll need to install X Code from the Mac App Store to get the pyspotify build dependencies.
 If you're using Homebrew, you already have X Code installed.

-TODO: Check if you need to install libffi headers, etc.